fastify/point-of-view/README.md

 ```

 ## Setting request-global variables
-Sometimes, several templates should have access to the same request-sceific variables.
+Sometimes, several templates should have access to the same request-specific variables.
 E.g. when setting the current username.

 If you want to provide data, which will be depended on by a request and available in all views, you have to add property `locals` to `reply` object, like in the example below: